Trickett-Liam/data-engineer-test/README.md

-# Apache Beam Batch Job
+Apache Beam Batch Job

 This repository contains a simple Apache Beam batch processing pipeline that reads transaction data from a CSV file, processes it, and writes the results to a Gzipped JSONL file.
-The solution fulfills the requirements of the Data Engineer Tech Test.

-## Prerequisites
+Prerequisites

 Before setting up the project, ensure you have the following installed:

-- **Python 3.10+**
+Python 3.10+
-- **Apache Beam** (with the Direct Runner)
-- **pip** (for managing Python dependencies)
+Apache Beam (with the Direct Runner) pip (for managing Python dependencies)

-## Setup
+Setup

-### 1. Clone the Repository
+1. Clone the Repository
 Clone this repository to your local machine:

 git clone <repository_url>

 cd <repository_name>

-### 2. Create and Activate a Virtual Environment
+2. Create and Activate a Virtual Environment
-If you don’t have `venv` installed, you can create a new virtual environment with the following command:
+Make sure to use the exact Python interpreter inside your virtual environment.
+For example, if your working path is:

+/Users/liam.trickett/Test/data-engineer-test/venv/bin/python

+Create the virtual environment using:

 python3 -m venv venv

-Then, activate the virtual environment:
+Activate the virtual environment on macOS/Linux:

-For **macOS/Linux**:

 source venv/bin/activate

-For **Windows**:

-venv\Scripts\activate
+Once activated, verify you're using the correct interpreter by running:

+which python

+You should see an output similar to:

+/Users/liam.trickett/Test/data-engineer-test/venv/bin/python

-Once the virtual environment is activated, install all the required Python libraries listed in the `requirements.txt` file:
+Then, install the required Python libraries:

 pip install -r requirements.txt

-## Running the Pipeline
+Running the Pipeline

-Once you've set up the environment, you can run the pipeline with the following command:
+To run the pipeline, use one of the following whitelisted commands:

 python <path_to_pipeline_script>.py

+For example, if your main script is named main.py, run:

+python main.py

-## Running Tests
+Running Tests

-To run unit tests, use the following command:
+To run unit tests, use the following whitelisted command:

 pytest tests/unit_test.py